Lux Interior: Style

 In 2002 Lux Interior voiced a character on the SpongeBob SquarePants episode "Party Pooper Pants" – the lead singer of an all-bird rock band called the Bird Brains, performing "Underwater Sun", written and composed by Stephen Hillenburg and Peter Strauss.
 Tom Kenny, who voices SpongeBob, attended his memorial ceremony in 2009.

 Interior was also a painter (mainly in his college years) and visual artist.
 In particular he was a 3D camera collector and enthusiast who used his collection to create artworks and collages.

 Death

 Lux Interior died at 4:30 a.m. on February 4, 2009, at Glendale Memorial Hospital in California.
 The cause of death was aortic dissection.
-He was survived by his wife Ivy and two brothers, Michael Purkhiser and Ronald "Skip" Purkhiser, as well as a son from a previous marriage named Mischa Shane Graef.
+He was survived by his wife Ivy and two brothers, Michael Purkhiser and Ronald "Skip" Purkhiser, as well as a son from a previous marriage.
 The memorial service for Lux was held on February 21 at the Windmill Chapel of the Self-Realization Fellowship Lake Shrine.
 Lux's brother Michael also provided insight into his relationship with Lux in a newspaper article.